 Identifying major themes of literature and analyzing their development throughout a piece of text is part of ELA Common Core State Standards for grades 9-12 (Literacy.RL.9-10.2, Literacy.RL11-12.2).
-A common approach for this standard is to teach about the five types of literary conflict:
+A common approach for this standard is to teach about types of literary conflict:

 Man vs. Man, Man vs. Nature, Man vs. Society, Man vs. Self, and Man vs. Technology.